(WORK IN PROGRESS PLEASE DO NOT SHARE - VENTURE)

 For many I think a major factor is the permanence of structures.
 Old buildings hold a certain allure, but the unfortunate reality is that, compared to things like drains, they simply don't last as long.
 It's inevitable that they will eventually be demolished, destroyed by vandals, or renovated.
 The landscape of abandoned buildings is in constant flux; they emerge and disappear regularly.
 This means that even a short hiatus from exploration, be it a couple of years, or even just 6 months. can render your knowledge severely outdated.

 On the other hand, drains offer a stark contrast in terms of permanence.
 They tend to remain relatively unchanged.
 While sometimes they are extended or have sections replaced due to erosion, for the most part, the drain network stays intact, with new drains being added fairly reguarly (although newer drains trend towards not being as good as older drains) This sense of permanence extends not only to the physical presence of the drains in that if you knew a drain was there 5 years ago it's a safe bet that it's still there, but also to the graffiti adorning their walls.
-I've encountered graffiti dating back to the 1950s in drains, a testament to their enduring history of exploration.
+I've encountered graffiti dating back to the mid 1940s in drains, a testament to their enduring history of exploration.
 In contrast, most abandoned buildings simply don't endure long enough to accumulate that kind of exploration-related history.
 Of course there is many of us that do both, but I do believe this to be a contributing factor to some (including myself) prefering drains over other locations.

 Discovery.